📊

 Protected mode

-The main reason to move away from Real mode is that there is very limited access to the RAM.
+The main reason to move away from is that there is very limited access to the RAM.
 As you may remember from the previous part, there are only 220 bytes or 1 Megabyte, sometimes even only 640 Kilobytes of RAM available in Real mode.

 Protected mode brought many changes, but the main one is the difference in memory management.
 The 20-bit address bus was replaced with a 32-bit address bus.
 It allowed access to 4 Gigabytes of memory vs the 1 Megabyte in Real mode.
-Also, paging support was added, which you can read about in the next sections.
+Also, support was added, which you can read about in the next sections.

 Memory management in Protected mode is divided into two, almost independent parts: